Tunable Localization of Light Using Nested Invisible Metasurface Cavities: Implementation with dielectric nanodisks

 \section{Implementation with dielectric nanodisks}

 As a proof of concept, a nested cavity is designed to operate in the near-IR range (with the design wavelength $\lambda_0=1550$~nm and frequency $f_0=193.41$~THz).
-The target field enhancement in the inner cavity, when it is aligned at $\delta\@{max}$, is chosen as nine times of the incident field amplitude ($A\@{max,nest}=9$).
-According to Eq.~\eqref{eq:sw_max_field}, this enhancement can be achieved by nesting two individual cavities each of which provides maximum standing field amplifude of $A\@{max,out}=3 $.
+The target field enhancement in the inner cavity, when it is aligned at $\delta\@{max}$, is chosen as nine times the incident field amplitude ($A\@{max,nest}=9$).
+This relatively small number was chosen deliberately to speed up three-dimensional frequency-domain simulations (systems with high quality factors generally require denser simulation meshes).
+It should be noted that, in principle, the field enhancement ratio is limited only by long simulation time or possible fabrication constraints.
+According to Eq.~\eqref{eq:sw_max_field}, this enhancement can be achieved by nesting two individual cavities each of which provides maximum standing field amplitude of $A\@{max,out}=3 $.
 It can be found that these individual cavities can be formed from inductive and capacitive metasurfaces with grid impedances $Z\@{e}=\pm j 0.375 \eta_0$.
 In optics, it is more convenient to describe metasurfaces by their individual transmission ($\tilde{\tau}$) and reflection ($\tilde{\Gamma}$) coefficients, which are related to the grid impedance $Z\@{e}$ as~\cite{Tretyakov_2003,Cuesta_2020_non_scattering_cavities}

 For the inductive metasurfaces (\mbox{$Z\@{e}=j0.375 \eta_0$}), the scattering coefficients are written as \mbox{$\tilde{\tau}=0.6 \angle 53.13^{\circ}$} and \mbox{$\tilde{\Gamma}=0.8 \angle 143.13^{\circ}$}.
-Likewise, the required capacitive metasurfaces (\mbox{$Z\@{e}=-j0.375 \eta_0$}) should have equivalent transmission \mbox{$\tilde{\tau}=0.6 \angle - 53.13^{\circ}$} and reflection \mbox{$\tilde{\Gamma}=0.8 \angle 216.87^{\circ}$} coefficients.
+Likewise, the required capacitive metasurfaces (\mbox{$Z\@{e}=-j0.375 \eta_0$}) should have equivalent transmission \mbox{$\tilde{\tau}=0.6 \angle - 53.13^{\circ}$} and reflection \mbox{$\tilde{\Gamma}=0.8 \angle -143.13^{\circ}$} coefficients.